Questions and answers on how the Homes for Ukraine scheme will work.

 What do I do if I want to sponsor but don’t know someone?

-There are several ways you can help support and sponsor a Ukrainian household if you do not already know anyone in need.
+There are several ways you can help support and sponsor an individual or household coming to the UK from Ukraine if you do not already know anyone in need.
 A number of charities and non-government organisations are working to offer services to match potential sponsors and Ukrainian households seeking to come to the UK.

 I don’t know the person I’m sponsoring – we met on Facebook – should I give them my passport details?